BIO

 Artwork

-Projects in the arts mostly at universities. • New York Film Academy NYFA (US), International Relations director • Arts University Plymouth AUP (UK), BA (Hons) Contemporary Media Practice program leader • International Film Festival Cancun Riviera Maya (MX) director • European Project Universidad Carlos III de Madrid UC3M (Spain) media director • Film/TV Event Televisa (MX) director.
+Projects in media/arts mostly in higher education • New York Film Academy (US), International Relations director • Arts University Plymouth (UK), BA (Hons) Contemporary Media Practice program leader • International Film Festival Cancun Riviera Maya (MX) director • European Project Universidad Carlos III de Madrid (ES) media director • Film/TV Event Televisa (MX) director.

 Projects

-NEW YORK Work for Vivendi Universal, and collaboration for NBC (Saturday Night Live), Time Warner, and The Rockefeller Foundation.
-MADRID In early career, writing for El Público, performing arts magazine by the Ministry of Culture of Spain, and training at national television (RTVE) .
+NEW YORK Work for Vivendi Universal, NBC (Saturday Night Live), Time Warner, and The Rockefeller Foundation.
+MADRID In early career, writing for El Público, performing arts magazine by the Ministry of Culture of Spain, and training at national television (RTVE).

-Work Integrated Learning (WIL) for 10yrs+ in the US, UK, Spain, Mexico, Jordan • FOCUS Hybrid Projects, Transmedia Storytelling, Independent Cinema, Theater of Images • PROGRAMS Filmmaking, TV Production, Directing, Writing, Performing Arts, Visual Art • BAs Film, Media, Design • MA Transmedia Documentary Film • PhD Media Arts • CENTERS NYFA edX MIT/Harvard (US), AUP (UK), UC3M (ES), Tecnológico de Monterrey (MX), et al.
+Work Integrated Learning for 10yrs+ in the US, UK, Spain, Mexico, and Jordan • FOCUS Hybrid Projects, Transmedia Storytelling, Filmmaking, Visual Theater • PROGRAMS BAs Film, Media, Communication, Design, Theater • PhD Media Arts • MA Documentary • CENTERS NYFA, edX MIT/Harvard (US), AUP (UK), UC3M (ES), Tecnológico de Monterrey (MX).

 University

-EDUCATION PhD Audiovisual Creativity and Production cum laude, MA Cinema Studies, MA/BA Journalism, Diploma Photography (UCM, UAM), Diploma Filmmaking (NYFA, US) I TRAINING Writing, Theater/Dance (NY), Visual Art (AUP, UK) I ONLINE Transmedia Arts & Technology (metaLAB, Harvard).
+EDUCATION PhD Audiovisual Creativity and Production cum laude, MA Cinema Studies, MA/BA Journalism (UCM, UAM/ES), Diploma Filmmaking (NYFA/US), Diploma Photography (UCM).
+I TRAINING Writing, Performing Arts (US), Visual Art (AUP/UK) I ONLINE Transmedia Arts & Technology (Harvard/US).

 SEARCH